Llannon: Present day

 The village has grown in recent years, with two new small housing estates having been constructed since 1999.
 The area is now considered more of a commuter village due to its proximity to the M4 in Hendy.
 The local school recently underwent a large extension programme to cope with the increased demand for schooling from the growing population.

 There are plans to build another 48 houses in the village.

 Governance

-At the most local level, Llannon is governed by Llannon Community Council, electing community councillors from the wards of Cross Hands and Tumble.
+At the most local level, Llannon is governed by the Llannon Community Council, electing community councillors from the wards of Cross Hands and Tumble.

 Llannon is also an electoral ward to Carmarthenshire County Council, coterminous with the community.
 The ward elects two county councillors.

 For 14 years, the ward was represented by Plaid Cymru's Emlyn Dole, who became leader of the county council for seven years.
 At the May 2022 election Dole lost his seat to fellow Plaid Cymru candidate, Llinos Mai Davies.
 Labour's Dot Jones won the second seat.